carmenxufdz/codedex/python/Projects/Area Calculator/README.md

 ```

 > [!NOTE]
-> For the resolution of this project, I decided to implement a **while loop** so you don´t have to open the program everytime you want to do some opeartion.
+> For the resolution of this project, I decided to implement a **while loop** so you don´t have to open the program everytime you want to do an operation.
 You can close it when you have finished